About Mojo Dojo Karate

 Stephen is a lifelong instructor spanning subjects from rock climbing to wilderness backpacking to the intricacies of how the internet actually functions.
 Professionally he is a software architect who, at least pre-covid, spent a significant portion of his time speaking in public giving presentations at conferences and companies around the world.

-Sensei Ludin teaches adult sparring classes and assists with the other scheduled teen/adult classes.
+Sensei Ludin teaches adult sparring, self defense classes and assists with the other scheduled teen/adult classes.
 He teaches with a passion for the subject, tying in the history of martial arts and self defense into what students are learning today.
 He brings a mix of play and wonder along with the seriousness of learning a fighting art that helps engage kids, teens and adults alike.